 Selling a property after death

-If you reach the decision to sell a property following the death of a loved one, Spring’s home buying service can provide a solution that will allow the sale of the property to go through quickly, simply and easily.
+If you reach the decision to sell a property following the death of a loved one, Spring’s we buy any home service can provide a solution that will allow the sale of the property to go through quickly, simply and easily.
 Dealing with a property sale, even at the best of times, can be very stressful and emotional, Spring, however, are experts in removing the stresses associated with it, giving you the time you need to concentrate on coming to terms with your loss.Even if you decide not to sell your property to Spring, it is still important you get the help and support you need at this difficult time.
 There are many organizations and charities within the UK that offer free advice to guide you through the steps you need to take following the death of a loved one - a good place to start is the Citizens Advice Bureau or seek the help of an independent financial advisor.

 Who is the executor of a will?